onkeshcentric/etl_automation_python_poc/README.md

 Implemented using behave
 To execute all the BDD scenarios, simpley use the command: `behave`

-To execute specific feature file, use the command: `behave feature/<name of feature>:<scenario line number>`
+To execute specific feature file, use the command: `behave <relative path to feature file>:<scenario line number>`

 ### ETL Scenarios categories implemented
 - Data Conformance